-There is only one dive center around Cenderwasih Bay, the Kali Lemon Dive Resort which has very mixed reviews online.
-During my visit was the dive center closed, if it was only temporary or permanent will time show.
+There is only one dive centre around Cenderwasih Bay, the Kali Lemon Dive Resort which has very mixed reviews online.
+During my visit was the dive centre closed, if it was only temporary or permanent will time show.

 So for me was the no other option than Snorkelling, which was no problem since the visibility was amazing and the whale sharks were just a few meters under the surface anyway.